headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250517_conservative.md

 ### 4.1 Enforcement & State Policies

 Homan reports that border crossings have decreased while arrests have increased [1].
-The same source claims that Immigration and Customs Enforcement (ICE) is successfully locating missing children, though no specific metrics or timeframes are provided for these operations.
+The same source claims that Immigration and Customs Enforcement (ICE) is successfully locating several thousand missing children of the roughly 290,000 migrant children whose whereabouts were unknown.
 This represents one of the few available data points on current border security performance.

 State-level responses to immigration issues show significant variation and apparent political contradictions.
 Multiple Democratic governors are reportedly discontinuing Medicaid coverage for "illegals" while simultaneously criticizing Trump [2], though the specific nature of their criticism is not detailed in the truncated headline.
 In contrast, Minnesota Democrats advocate maintaining free healthcare for illegal immigrants despite "soaring costs" and public backlash [3].